-Who is responsible for getting the travellers removed from my land?
+Who is responsible for getting people removed from my land?

 As the landowner, you are responsible.

-What legislation can I use to remove the travellers from my property?
+What legislation can I use to remove people from my property?

 It is advisable to speak to your solicitor but Common Law/Part 55 Civil Procedures Rules can be utilised.

-Where can I get some advice on how to deal with the travellers?
+Where can I get some advice on how to deal with the unauthorised encampment?

 Contact the council on 01902 551155.

-My business is being affected by the traveller encampment, what can I do?
+My business is being affected by the unauthorised encampment, what can I do?